Primary Care and Worker Protection

 Since 2006 MCN has established 13 model Environmental and Occupational Health Centers of Excellence across the US and Puerto Rico.

-Download a description of MCN's Workers and Health program Agricultural Worker Health and Safety
+Download a description of MCN's Workers and Health program Dairy Worker Health and Safety

 Migrant and immigrant agricultural workers and their families face unique environmental and occupational health risks.
 Work in agriculture is one of the most dangerous occupations in the US.